-After the employees have undergone a period of training and they have been on the job for some time, there is a need to evaluate their performance.
-All organisations have some formal or informal means of employee's appraising their Performance performance. appraisal means evaluating an employee's current and/or past performance as against certain predetermined standards.
+employees After the have undergone a period of training and they have been on the job for some time, there is a need to evaluate their performance. organisations have some formal or informal means of appraising their employee's performance.
+Performance appraisal means evaluating an employee's current and/or past performance as against certain predetermined standards.
 The employee is expected to know what the standards are and the superior is to provide the employee feedback on his/her performance.
-The performance appraisal process, therefore. will include defining the job, appraising performance and providing feedback.
+The performance process. appraisal therefore, will include defining the job, appraising performance and providing feedback.

-(vii) Promotion and career planning It becomes necessary for all organisations to address career related issues and promotional avenues for their employees. need design Managers to activities to serve employees' long-term interests also.
-They employees must encourage to grow and realise their full potential.
-Promotions are an integral part of people's They refer to being career. placed in positions of increased responsibility.
-Thev usually mean more pay, responsibility and job satisfaction.
+(vii) Promotion and career planning It becomes necessary for all organisations to address career related issues and promotional avenues for their employees. design Managers need activities to serve employees' long-term interests also.
+They encourage employees to grow and realise their full potential.
+Promotions are an integral part of people's They refer to being placed in positions of increased responsibility.
+They mean more pay, responsibility and job satisfaction.